No Responsibility Disclaimer

 No-responsibility disclaimer is also known as disclaimer of liability or no-liability disclaimer.
 All these terms are mostly used interchangeably and carries the same meaning.

-The disclaimer that you write depends on the nature of your business, product or service.
+The disclaimer you write depends on the nature of your business, product, or service.
 It can be long or short.
-The points to add, again depends on the requirements and nature of the product or service you have.
-Some must points that you should keep in your mind are:
+The points to add, again, depend on the requirements and nature of the product or service you have.
+Some points that you should keep in mind are:

-- Goods can be tangible for example like an object or item
+- Goods can be tangible, for example, an object or item

-- They can intangible for example a service, advice or piece of information
+- They can be intangible, for example, a service, advice, or piece of information

-Most of the times, these disclaimers save you in following ways:
+Most of the time, these disclaimers save you in the following ways:

-- Provide protection for the accuracy of information or content
+- Protect the accuracy of information or content

 - Protects in terms of physical liability